NUS High School of Math and Science

 The NUS High School of Math and Science, also known as NUS High School or NUSH, is a specialised independent high school in Singapore offering a six-year Integrated Programme (IP) leading to the NUS High School Diploma.
 Its parent university is the National University of Singapore.

-The school offers an accelerated mathematics and science curriculum integrated with language, arts, humanities, sports, in a modular system.
-Over 70% of its graduates have pursued Science, Technology, Engineering and Medicine-related courses in university.
+The school offers a highly accelerated mathematics and science curriculum integrated with language, arts, humanities, and sports, in a modular system.
+Over 70% of its graduates have pursued STEM-related courses in university.